 These children are said to have Special Educational Needs (this does not include children who are having trouble keeping up because their first language is not English).

 If you have any questions at all then please speak to Mrs Marshall (SENDCo) as your first port of call.
 She can be contacted via the school office.

 Areas of need

 We keep a register of children in our school who have a special educational need or disability.
 This is called a Special Needs Register.
 Children are identified as having one or more of the following needs:

-• Cognitive and Learning (these children are in receipt of a termly Pupil Passport that identified their next targets and the support that they receive to help them meet these targets).
+• Cognitive and Learning (these children are in receipt of a termly review that identifies their next targets and the support that they receive to help them meet these targets).

 • Communication and Interaction